What is the Government-in-Action Youth Tour?

 Please return the application and essay to Graham County Electric Cooperative, Inc., PO Drawer B, Pima, AZ 85543.
 You may also bring your application and essay to the Co-op Office located at 9 West Center Street in Pima or submit online by completing the information below and submitting your essay below.
 When submitting your application and essay online, you should see a message that says: "Thank you, your submission has been received."
 You will also receive a confirmation email.
 If you do not see the message and/or receive the confirmation email then there may be a problem with your submission.
 Please contact the office to confirm your submission.

-All applications and essays must be received in the Co-op office on a specific date to be announced in October 2020.
+All applications and essays must be received in the Co-op office on or before November 5th.

 For more information about WYT, please view the other page links on this site or call Diane Junion, Local Tour Coordinator, at 928-485-2451, extension 8654.